 - Save space as you don’t need to store documents in a paper-based file.

-All this being said however, it is crucial that you protect your electronic signature in the same way as you would do with your identity and personal details by:
+That being said, it is crucial that you protect your electronic signature in the same way as you would do with your identity and personal details by:

 - Not saving an electronic signature to your Word/PDF programs or any other program on any of your devices;